pauravhp/uttt-tournament-automation/README.md

 ## Troubleshooting

 - The crash test in play_two_bots.py can be difficult to debug a participant's bot file.
 Make sure you give enough time for this step.
-- The Challonge API can some times not execute the final games of the bracket due to some connection issues, so make sure the connection is working by running a test on pulling some tournament details.
+- The Challonge API can sometimes not execute the final games of the bracket due to some connection issues, so make sure the connection is working by running a test on pulling some tournament details.

 ## Future Work/Features

-This repository will see a more generalized version created soon, fit to run with any "game_engine", so stay tuned to my github for that!
+This repository will see a more generalized version created soon, fit to run with any "game_engine", so stay tuned to my GitHub for that!

 Some future features that would be nice for this automation suite -